Giants' Belt: Umpire called strike to end game

-A series-ending loss to the NL-worst Reds wasn't the only thing that left Brandon Belt raw as the Giants left Cincinnati on Wednesday.
+A series-ending loss to the National League-worst Reds wasn't the only thing that left Giants slugger Brandon Belt raw on Wednesday.

 It was how that 6-3 defeat ended that rubbed the left fielder the wrong way.

-Belt stepped to the plate with a runner on second base and two outs in the top of the ninth inning at Great American Ball Park.
-Facing closer Raisel Iglesias, Belt worked the count full before home plate umpire Doug Eddings called a third strike on a fastball just off the plate to end the game.
+Belt stepped to the plate with a runner on second base and two outs in the bottom of the ninth inning at AT&T Park.
+Facing closer Raisel Iglesias, Belt worked the count full before plate umpire Doug Eddings called a third strike on a fastball just off the plate to end the game.

 Afterward, Belt said there was no question he got cheated on the call and insinuated that Eddings made it to get a matinee that lasted 2 hours, 41 minutes over with.